 Donations made to research centres are deductible, subject to a maximum of 10% of an individual's taxable income.

 Medical expenses and insurance premiums are deductible.

 Life insurance premiums

-Relief for life insurance premiums for the taxpayer and the taxpayer's spouse is restricted to the actual premium paid to an insurance company by the individual during the year preceding the year of assessment.
+Relief for life insurance premiums (not including deferred annuities) for the taxpayer and the taxpayer's spouse is restricted to the actual premium paid to an insurance company by the individual during the year preceding the year of assessment.